-The lineup of 2022 AAS Winners has been announced, and in the edibles category it includes five national winners and three regional winners.
+The lineup of 2023 AAS Winners has been announced, and in the edibles category it includes two national winners and three regional winners.
 For those who might not be familiar with it, All-America Selections (AAS) is an independent, non-profit organization that tests new varieties of flowers and edibles in trial grounds all over the U.S. and Canada.
 I grow quite a few AAS Winners in my garden every year, and I always look forward to trying the new winners here at Happy Acres.
-There are three tomatoes, one melon, two peppers, one eggplant and one lettuce that made the Winners list for 2022 as well as four ornamentals.
+There are two peppers, one tomato, one melon and one winter squash that made the Winners list for 2023 as well as six ornamentals.

 - Growing the 2016 AAS Winners